University of Miami: Rankings

-In its 2022 edition of "America's Best Colleges," U.S. News & World Report ranks the University of Miami 55th among all national universities.
-Also in 2022, U.S. News ranks the Leonard M. Miller School of Medicine the nation's 43rd best medical school.
-In its "2023 Best Law Schools" report, U.S. News ranks the School of Law the nation's 73rd best law school, down from 72nd best in 2022.
+In its 2023 edition of "America's Best Colleges", U.S. News & World Report ranks the University of Miami 67th among all national universities.
+Also in 2023, U.S. News ranks the Miller School of Medicine the nation's 44th-best medical school.
+In its "2023 Best Law Schools" report, U.S. News ranks the School of Law the nation's 71st-best law school.

-In 2022, the Academic Ranking of World Universities ranked the University of Miami the ninth best university in the world for oceanography and the 25th best university in the world for business administration.
+In 2022, the Academic Ranking of World Universities ranked the University of Miami the ninth-best university in the world for oceanography and the 25th-best university in the world for business administration.

-In 2018, U.S. News & World Report ranked the University of Miami Physical Therapy Department the nation's tenth best physical therapy program and its Department of Psychology Clinical Training Program the nation's 25th best for psychology.
+In 2018, U.S. News & World Report ranked the University of Miami Physical Therapy Department the nation's 10th-best physical therapy program and its Department of Psychology Clinical Training Program the nation's 25th best for psychology.

 Research

-The University of Miami is classified among "Doctoral Universities: Very High Research Activity" and ranks 71st among all U.S. universities in research and sponsored programs expenditures, which totaled $375 million in 2021.
+The University of Miami is classified among "Doctoral Universities: Very High Research Activity" and ranks 67th among all U.S. universities in research and sponsored programs expenditures, which totaled $456 million in 2023.

 In addition to research conducted in its individual academic schools and departments, the University of Miami maintains several university-wide research centers, including: